Faculty of Arts

 • Economist Dr. Umut Oguzoglu‘s research interests are in labour economics, health economics, Aboriginal economic development, economic growth, panel data econometrics and applied econometrics.
 He is currently working on a research project that examines income determinants in First Nations Reserves.
 He has published papers on the financial protection of health insurance, disability, income support stigma and retirement incentives.

-• Dr. Janice Ristock is provost and professor of women’s and gender studies.
+• Dr. Janice Ristock is provost and vice-president (Academic) and professor of women’s and gender studies.
 Her scholarly work reflects an overarching focus on community mental health and social justice.
 Her research is in three intersecting areas: gender and sexuality; interpersonal violence; and HIV/AIDS and stigma.
 She has gained international recognition for her research on violence in same-sex relationships and on communitybased research methodologies.

 • Dr. Lara Rosenoff Gauvin is an assistant professor in the Department of Anthropology.
 She is a scholar, artist, activist, and curator whose work centres the knowledge and practices of survivors of conflict and forced displacement, particularly in Northern Uganda, where she has worked since 2004.
 Her research interests include: Indigenous knowledge, land tenure and rights, inter-generational relations, social repair, witnessing, museology, and responsive multimodal methodologies.
 Her current work examines Acoli Indigenous governance and law as it pertains to community-based land protection initiatives in post-conflict and post-displacement contexts.